reportportal/docs/docs/installation-steps/DeployWithAWSECSFargate.md

         }
 ```

-Now add this lambda to the Index TargetGroup created earlier.
+Now, add this lambda to the Index TargetGroup created earlier.

 #### DNS
-Add relevent DNS records in the Route53 hostedzone.
+Add relevant DNS records in the Route53 hostedzone.

 ### Validation
-Access the application with default credentials once the DNS record addition is propogated & validate if all sections are loading without errors.
+Access the application with default credentials once the DNS record addition is propagated & validate if all sections are loading without errors.